HexHive/retrowrite/README.md

 > **_NOTE:_** This script will setup all the environment (virtual machine file and go install), it take some time to setup and download everything.
 >
-> It will take about 10 Go on your disk for the virtual machine image disk and go tools, so make sure you have enough space.
+> It will take about 10 GB on your disk for the virtual machine image disk and go tools, so make sure you have enough space.

 Run `setup.sh`: